FurqanHun/PF-LTS/PF_LT3/README.md

 ## Question 1

-Write a program to print the given menu:
+Write a program to print the given menu: <br>
 ![Image contains a main menu](./LT3_Assets/Q1_LT3.png)

 ## Question 2

-Write a program that prints the following Menu on the screen.
+Write a program that prints the following Menu on the screen. <br>
 ![Image contains another main menu](./LT3_Assets/Q2_LT3.png)

 *Check out my [Github Repo](https://github.com/FurqaHun/PF-LTS "Repo contains all the other tasks too ;)") if you want to see more tasks* <br>